 I'll remember the palpable emotion in the air at the dedication of the farriers' memorial behind the Oklahoma training track.
 And how surprised I was when Pat Day popped out of a golf cart and led everyone in prayer.
 He said that horseshoers had saved his life by keeping the horses safe.
 I'd not thought of it that way.

 I'll remember the farmers' market in Saratoga and how nice it was to fill my car up with fresh vegetables for the long drive home.

-I'll remember the easy-going attitude of everyone at the Parting Glass and the bartenders' sincere attempts to try to understand just what laminitis is.
+I'll remember the easy-going attitude of everyone at the Parting and the bartenders' sincere attempts to try to understand just what laminitis is.

 I'll remember the first time I entered the state park in Saratoga; I hadn't been there since I was in high school.
 All those trees.
 The architecture.
 The gardens.
 And the Gideon Putnam hotel, such a perfect place to stay.
 If only they allowed dogs.